bloominlabs/bloominlabs-otel-collector/README.md

 # bloominlabs-otel-collector

-bloomin lab's otel-collector distribution used for infrastructure components
+otel-collector distribution used for bloomin' labs' infrastructure components

 ## Usage